rockerritesh/safe-mcp/techniques/SAFE-T1505/README.md

 **Author**: Sumit Yadav (rockerritesh4@gmail.com)

 ## Description
-API Key Exfiltration via Semantic Embedding Manipulation is a sophisticated attack technique that exploits the semantic understanding capabilities of embedding models and vector databases to identify, extract, and exfiltrate API keys and other credentials from AI systems.
+In-Memory Secret Extraction is a sophisticated attack technique that exploits the semantic understanding capabilities of embedding models and vector databases to identify, extract, and exfiltrate API keys and other credentials from AI systems.
 Unlike traditional pattern-matching approaches, this technique leverages the semantic similarity between prompts and stored embeddings to circumvent standard security controls.

 Attackers exploit the fact that modern LLM systems use embedding models (such as Word2Vec, BERT, or sentence transformers) to convert text into high-dimensional vector representations.
 By crafting queries with high semantic similarity to credential-related content, adversaries can retrieve API keys from vector stores, prompt caches, or model contexts without triggering keyword-based detection systems.
 This technique represents a fundamental vulnerability in how AI systems handle and protect sensitive information through semantic analysis.